 - 1. Intensity/Character. - a.
 Service Area.
 A site-specific energy storage facility must serve the on-site needs of the property on which it is located.
-This does not include energy storage facilities or devices associated with utility scale solar facilities or substations. - b.
+This does not include energy storage facilities or devices associated with utility scale solar facilities, which are subject to the standards for Solar Facilities, Utility Scale and Energy Storage Facility, Utility Scale above or substations. - b.
 Limitations for Site-Specific Energy Storage Facilities Associated with Substations, Data Centers, and Solar Facilities, Utility Scale. - 1.
 Site-specific energy storage facilities associated with substations are subject to Section 4.07.09 and Section 4.07.02.B. - 2.
-For data centers, site-specific energy storage facilities must not exceed 30% of the gross floor area of the use; otherwise, the use is subject to the requirements for utility scale energy storage facilities in Section B. - 3.
-Site-specific energy storage facilities associated with utility scale solar facilities are subject to Section 4.07.06 and Section 4.07.02.B. - c.
+For Data Centers, Site-Specific Energy Storage Facilities data centers, site-specific energy storage facilities must not exceed 30% of the gross floor area of the use.
+For Solar Facilities, Utility Scale, Site Specific Energy Storage Facilities must not exceed 30% of the gross project area of; otherwise, the use is subject to the requirements for utility scale energy storage facilities in Section B. - 1.3.
+Site-specific energy storage facilities associated with utility scale solar facilities are subject to Section 4.07.06 and Section 4.07.02.B. - b.c.
 Placement. - 1.
 Residential and Agricultural Districts.
 The energy storage facility must be located within or attached to the principal building or a permitted accessory building. - 2.
 Commercial, Industrial, Institutional, and Mixed-Use Zoning Districts.
 The energy storage facility must be located within the principal building or within a permitted accessory building.
 Alternately, the energy storage facility may be located on the roof of the principal building when fully screened from public view. - 3.
 Clearance/Enclosures.
 All energy storage facility components and associated equipment must have required working space clearances, and electrical circuitry must be within weatherproof enclosures marked with the environmental rating suitable for the type of exposure in compliance with NFPA 70 National Electrical Code. - 2.
 Height/Setbacks.
 The energy storage facility is subject to the requirements of the underlying Zoning District. - 3.
 General Standards.
-The energy storage facility is subject to the General Standards for Accessory Uses found in Section 3.03, C. - 4.
+The energy storage facility is subject to the General Standards for Accessory Uses found in Section 3.03.C. - 4.
 Energy Storage Facility Container Size.
 Containers housing energy storage equipment are limited to 900 square feet in size.